 Employers expect students to base their acceptance decision on the job responsibilities and opportunity for advancement in addition to entry salary.
 Still, it is possible that the salary offer from your first choice organization is substantially lower than other offers you have from similar organizations.
 If this is the only obstacle to your acceptance, you may want to discuss it with the person making the offer.
 You may say something to the effect of , "I'm very excited about this opportunity, but I have higher offers for the same type of position.
 Is there a possibility that you might match the offer?”
 If told that the organization cannot do that, you might then say, “Of course, salary is only one of the factors I'm using to make a decision.
 Could you give me more details about the salary package?
 With good performance, when would I be eligible for my first increase, and what amount might I expect?"
 This gives the employer an opportunity to tell you about rapid salary progression or to explore whether the salary can be increased.

 Those who have significant work experience (full-time for at least one year), may want to approach the employer with “My previous experience has prepared me to do accelerated work with your organization.
 Because of this added value I am bringing, I would like to you to consider increasing the offer by .”
 Alternatively, you could say “Having researched salary averages and ranges for similar positions in this geographic market, I was hoping that you could match the average at .”

 If you have questions about the reasonableness of your offer, you can research averages through resources available online and UCS' First Destination Survey, as well as scheduling an appointment with a UCS counselor.
 The counselor can help you to review salary averages of recent UNC-Chapel Hill graduates and graduates nationwide.
-These averages often are available by position or type of employer.
 The counselor will also encourage you to take cost of living differences into account.